 The governance of a multi-academy trust differs from those of maintained schools.
-The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the board of trustees, allows the local governing body (LGB) to focus on providing support, overcoming challenges in the delivery of educational excellence, and achieving outstanding outcomes for all pupils.
+The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the Board of Trustees, allows the local governing body (LGB) to focus on providing support, overcoming challenges in the delivery of educational excellence, and achieving outstanding outcomes for all pupils.

-The principal and the chair of the LGB are responsible for ensuring the quality and timely distribution of all material needed to keep LGB members well-informed about the school and TWHF.
-The principal and the chair are also responsible for ensuring the views of the LGB are well communicated to the board of trustees.
-This can be done via the elected chair’s representative on the board of trustees.
-Senior executives from TWHF will be nominated by the CEO to sit on an LGB.
+The principal and the chair of the LGB are responsible for ensuring the quality and timely distribution of all materials needed to keep the local governors well-informed about the school and TWHF.
+The principal and the chair are also responsible for ensuring the views of the LGB are effectively communicated to the Board of Trustees.
 Trustees reserve the right to attend any LGB meeting.

-- Talk about teaching and learning.
+- Talks about teaching and learning.

 Current Local Governors

-Register of Interests 2019-20 & Attendance 2018-19
+Register of Interests 2020-21 & Attendance 2019-20

 Governors have been appointed by the board of trustees and will serve a four-year term.

-|Name||Role||Nature of Interest||Terms of Office||Attendance 2018-19|
+|Name||Role||Nature of Interest||Date Interest Registered||Terms of Office||Attendance |

-|Parent Governor & Pupil Premium & Grants Champion||Nil||24/03/17-23/03/21||6 of 6|
+|Parent Local Governor & Pupil Premium & Grants Champion||Employee - Creative Services Manager|

-Mark Fordham - left 26/0719
+Mark Fordham - left 19/04/21

 The overall purpose of the governing body is to help the school provide the best possible education for pupils.
 This involves, in particular: